 Apple exerts very tight control on iPod prices.
-Because of this, because popular products can support higher prices, and because the iPod is so popular, you'll almost never see iPods on sale, so don't look for a cheap iPod that way.
-Apple will occasionally discount iPods around the holiday season, but you'll be lucky to save 20%--10% might be more realistic.
+Popular products can support higher prices, and because the iPod is so popular, you'll almost never see iPods on sale.
+Don't look for a cheap iPod that way.
+Apple will occasionally discount iPods around the holiday season, but you'll be lucky to save 20%--and 10% might be more realistic.
 Given this, if you're in the market for cheap iPods, skip the sales and try some of these ideas.

 Buy the Previous Generation

 You can always be sure to save a few dollars by buying an older model.
-If you know you're planning to buy an iPod soon, check the Apple rumor websites (I try to report the most credible rumors each week or so at my blog) and be patient.
+If you know you're planning to buy an iPod soon, check the Apple rumor websites (I try to report the most credible rumors as they trickle out at my blog) and be patient.
 Wait until just after the newest model is announced or released.
 If you can resist the temptation to buy the latest and greatest, you can get a deal.

-Instead of buying the newly announced model, buy the model that just got replaced (for example, if the 4th generation iPod touch has just been announced, target the 3rd generation touch to buy).
-Retailers will still the older model on hand and may discount prices to clear space for the new ones.
+Instead of buying the newly announced model, buy the model that just got replaced (for example, if the 5th generation iPod touch has just been announced, target the 4th generation touch to buy).
+Retailers will still have the older models on hand and usually discount prices to clear space for the new ones.

 While this technique you may not get the latest model, you'll still get a good, cheap iPod touch.